M-Zaid-Git/pustacks/DEPLOYMENT-GUIDE.md

 ## Troubleshooting

 ### Build Fails
-- Check if all dependencies are installed
+- Check if all dependencies are installed: `npm install`
-- Verify environment variables are set
+- Verify environment variables are set in Netlify dashboard
 - Check build logs for specific errors
+- Ensure build command is `npm run build` and publish directory is `dist`

+### Netlify Plugin Errors
+- If you see "manifest.yml" errors, the custom environment plugin has been removed
+- Set environment variables directly in Netlify dashboard instead
+- Check that netlify.toml doesn't reference missing plugins

 ### Upload Preset Not Found
 - Ensure preset name is exactly `zesho_uploads`